weezymatt/weezymatt.github.io/_projects/1_project.md

 <br>

 Previous runs used a larger parallel corpus (~ 700,000 examples) but resulted in erratic performance.
 During these runs the bleu score would jump around 3, 8, 16, and 24 respectively.
 We attribute this behavior to the dataset containing noisy source-target pairs.
 The simple language identifier provided by the workshop was extremely useful in creating a quality dataset.

+**NOTE: XRI has existing software for running NMT, ASR, and TTS experiments.
+I chose to follow the documentation from Hugging Face instead, which allowed for me to experiment with backtranslation/preprocessing and get comfortable with Hugging Face.**

 ### 3.6 Final Thoughts